 We define Net Revenue Retention as SaaS revenue at the end of the current period related to properties which had SaaS revenue at the end of the same period in the prior year, divided by SaaS revenue at the end of the same period in the prior year for those same properties.
-Net Revenue Retention includes any reductions in revenue caused by cancellations or downgrades, offset by additions to revenue from price increases on existing products, and additions of new products at existing properties.
-Net Revenue Retention was 105% for the three months ended March 31, 2024 103% as of June 30, 2024.
+Net Revenue Retention includes additions to revenue from price increases on existing products, and additions of new products at existing properties, offset by any reductions in revenue caused by cancellations or downgrades.
+Net Revenue Retention was 101% as of September 30, 2024.